SAP-samples/cloud-espm-cloud-native/README.md

 #### Assign Role to the user

 We need to assign the role which we have created in the previous step to the user.
+More information on assigning role collection is [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html) .

  - In your account, in the left pane select "Trust Configuration" under the Security tab.